mmedek/convsharp/README.md

 * optimalization techniques like mini-batch gradient descent or Adam
 * activation functions like ReLU, Tanh or Sigmoid

+For more information visit page with documentation on github pages: https://mmedek.github.io/convsharp/index.html

 ## Installing

 To use Convsharp in your project, please use NuGet package.
 For the installation go through following steps: